Bob Baldock: Career as Bookman

-In 1982, after twenty years at Moe’s Books, Baldock co-founded Black Oak Books in north Berkeley, with partners Bob Brown and Don Pretari.
+In 1982, after twenty years at Moe's Books, Baldock co-founded Black Oak Books in north Berkeley, with partners Bob Brown and Don Pretari.
 As president of the corporation he undertook (with the participation of partner Pretari and staffer Victoria Shoemaker) a popular series of in-store readings, showcasing many authors of international repute, including Carlos Fuentes, Czeslaw Milosz, Edna O'Brien, Isabel Allende, Toni Morrison, Eduardo Galeano, Alice Walker, Gore Vidal, Salman Rushdie, Edward Said, Alice Waters, Tom Wolfe, Barry Lopez, Nancy Morejón, and others.
 In connection with these readings, many broadsides were produced, often printed by the Okeanos Press under Eric Johnson; many of these broadsides Baldock designed.

-Not long after separating from Jeanne Forrest Baldock in 1985, he met his future wife, writer and translator Kathleen Weaver; they were married July 13, 1989.
-Through her he became involved again in radical politics, specifically in Nicaraguan and Salvadoran solidarity work.
+Not long after separating from Jeanne Forrest Baldock in 1985, he met his future wife, writer and translator Kathleen Weaver; they were married July 13, 1990.
+Through her he became involved again in progressive politics, specifically in Nicaraguan and Salvadoran solidarity work.
 In 1989, he left Black Oak, following a hostile takeover by his partners.